jovotech/learn-jovo/tutorials/add-dynamodb-database/README.md

 ### Specify Stage on AWS Lambda

+PLACEHOLDER (LINKS)

 As described in [Advanced > Staging](https://github.com/jovotech/jovo-framework-nodejs/blob/master/docs/07_advanced#staging 'docs/advanced#staging'), you need to let your code know which stage it is currently in.

 You can do so by adding `STAGE` to the environment variables on AWS Lambda:

 ![Staging environment variable in AWS Lambda](./img/staging-env-lambda.png "How to set the stage variable in Lambda")

-This will override the `defaultStage` element in your `app.json`, in case you've set it.
+This will be used to determine, which config file should be used, in case you've set it.

 ### Add Permissions to Lambda Role